|

 contradiction.

-of trusting simplicity in Silas Marner's face, heightened by that absence
+simplicity in Silas Marner's face, heightened by that absence of

-suppression of inward triumph that lurked in the narrow slanting eyes and
+of inward triumph that lurked in the narrow slanting eyes and compressed lips

 Silas Marner confessed that he could never arrive at anything higher than